 GitHub issues integration

-The concept behind the integration is the same as for the other issue trackers: the team discovers the product using a story map, schedule it’s possible deliveries into releases on the map and push the implementable items to GitHub as issues.
+The concept behind the integration is the same as for the other issue trackers: the team discovers the product using a story map, schedules its possible deliveries into releases on the map, and pushes the implementable items to GitHub as issues.

 Once cards are pushed to GitHub the following data can be synced:

-- Card’s description to the issue’s description both ways
+Card’s description of the issue’s description both ways

-- Card’s release from StoriesOnBoard to GitHub as milestone.
+Card’s release from StoriesOnBoard to GitHub as a milestone.
 We recommend managing releases/milestones in StoriesOnBoard as syncing is currently limited to one way from StoriesOnBoard to GitHub.

 Setting up the integration

-The connection between a story map and a GitHub repository can be set up from the … / Board settings menu following the steps below:
+The connection between a story map and a GitHub repository can be set up from the … / Integration settings menu following the steps below:

 Connect to a GitHub repository